-Our primary business strategy is to provide quality corrections services, offer a compelling value, and increase occupancy and revenue, while maintaining our position as the leading owner, operator, and manager of privatized correctional and detention facilities.
+Our primary business strategy is to provide quality corrections services, offer a compelling value, and increase bed capacity occupancy and revenue, while maintaining our position as the leading owner, operator, and manager of privatized correctional and detention facilities.
 We will also consider opportunities for growth, including potential acquisitions of businesses within our line of business and those that provide complementary services, provided we believe such opportunities will broaden our market and/or increase the services we can provide to our customers.

 Own and Operate High Quality Correctional and Detention Facilities.
 We believe that our customers choose an outsourced correctional service provider based primarily on availability of beds, price, and the quality services provided.
-Approximately 91% of the facilities we operated as of December 31, 2009 are accredited by the ACA, an independent organization of corrections industry professionals that establishes standards by which a correctional facility may gain accreditation.
+Approximately 92% of the facilities we operated as of December 31, 2008 are accredited by the ACA, an independent organization of corrections industry professionals that establishes standards by which a correctional facility may gain accreditation.
 We believe that this percentage compares favorably to the percentage of government-operated adult prisons that are accredited by the ACA.
-We have experienced wardens managing our facilities, with an average of 25 years of corrections experience and an average tenure of 13 years with us.
+We have experienced wardens managing our facilities, with an average of over 24 years of corrections experience and an average tenure of approximately 12 years with us.

 Offer Compelling Value.
 We believe that our customers also seek a compelling value and service offering when selecting an outsourced correctional services provider.
 We believe that we offer a cost-effective alternative to our customers by reducing their correctional services costs and allowing them to avoid making large capital investments in new prison beds.
 We attempt to improve operating performance and efficiency through the following key operating initiatives: (1) standardizing supply and service purchasing practices and usage; (2) implementing a standard approach to staffing and business practices in an effort to reduce our fixed expenses; (3) improving inmate management, resource consumption, and reporting procedures through the utilization of numerous technological initiatives; and (4) improving productivity and reducing employee turnover.
-Recognizing the challenges we faced as a result of the economic downturn, our efforts to contain costs were intensified during 2009, as we implemented a company-wide initiative to improve operating efficiencies, and established a framework for accelerating the process and ensuring continuous delivery over the long-term.
-Further, certain states have requested, and additional state customers could request, reductions in per diem rates or request that we forego prospective rate increases in the future as methods of addressing the budget shortfalls they may be experiencing.
-Accordingly, we established a customer response team to create unique solutions for our government partners to help them manage their correctional costs while minimizing the financial impact to us.

 We also intend to continue to implement a wide variety of specialized services that address the unique needs of various segments of the inmate population.
 Because the facilities we operate differ with respect to security levels, ages, genders, and cultures of inmates, we focus on the particular needs of an inmate population and tailor our services based on local conditions and our ability to provide services on a cost-effective basis.